arcee-ai/arcee-trainium-recipes/README.md

 ## Model Training

-First, convert a Hugging Face pretrained checkpoint to the NxD sharded format, and then begin training with the pretrained weights.
+First, convert a Hugging Face pretrained checkpoint to the NxD sharded format, and then, begin training with the pretrained weights.
 This example uses `meta-llama/Llama-2-7b-hf`.
 It is recommended running this code from `/fsx/` on your ParallelCluster.
 Example: we used /fsx/llama2 as our working directory.

 To run this code: